Operation Round Up FAQs

 Applications are available at both the Cando and Carrington office for individuals or organizations in need.
 The correct form must be completed and forwarded to the cooperative.
 The Operation Round-Up board reviews all applications and makes decisions on fund disbursement.

 How much am I contributing every month?

 Donations will range for 1 cent to 99 cents per month.
 Each month the donation will vary, depending on the amount of your electric bill.
 There will be a separate line on your electric bill indicating the amount donated to the Operation Round Up fund in that particular month.

 Are Operation Round Up donations limited to cooperative members?

-No. Donations may be made to anyone or any organization within the outer boundaries of the Northern Plains Electric service area as well as indivudals that ARE members of Northern Plains Electric.
+Donations may be made to any organization within the outer boundaries of the Northern Plains Electric service area as well as indivudals that ARE members of Northern Plains Electric.

 What types of donations are made with Operation Round Up funds?

 According to the bylaws, the Operation Round Up Board is allowed to make donations to any worthy charitable cause, with the exception that no Operation Round Up funds can be used for political purposes.